F5Networks/f5-bigip-runtime-init/README.md

 ## Configuration Files

-Installs toolchain components (DO, AS3) on a local BIG-IP.
+Installs toolchain components (DO, AS3) on a local BIG-IP and then configures AS3.

 ```yaml
 runtime_parameters: []